Fahd-Har/CW2025/README.md

 ### 7.1) GuiController.java
 i)
 <p>
-Changes: Under the method 'bindScore', added a line of code to bine the score label to score property
+Changes: Under the method bindScore, added a line of code to bine the score label to score property
 </p>
 <p>
 Reason: This improvement is to display the player's score and live updates throughout the game.